 The set sharps, naturals, and flats would then change for each scale you play.
 For instance, the A major scale would contain C#, F#, and G#, and the D major scale would use F# and C#.

-Here is a helpful warm-up routine that uses the two-octave G major scale you just learned.
+Here is a valuable warm-up routine to help you learn violin scales.
+They use the two-octave G major scale you just learned.
 Practice this routine to turn on your musical mind, get your fingers moving, and get your bow arm flowing before each practice session.
-This warm up will also help you focus on your intonation and form, and will explore different areas of the bow.
+This warm-up will also help you focus on your intonation and form and explore different bow areas.

 Follow the outline below as you play your two-octave G major scale: